Imed-Ha/Imed-Ha/README.md

-Imed-eddine Haouli, a PhD student in computer Science
+Imed-eddine Haouli, a PhD student in computer Science | Intel® Student Ambassador for oneAPI | Computer Science Teacher
 - 🔭 I’m currently working on medical image analysis using deep learning
 - 🌱 I'm currently learning AI in healthcare
 - 👯 I’m looking to collaborate on computer vision and data analysis projects.